njh27/spikesorting_fullpursuit/README.md

 		'output_separability_metrics': False, # Setting True will output the separability metrics dictionary for each segment.
 This contains a lot of information not currently used after sorting, such as noise covariance matrices and templates used by binary pursuit.
 		'wiener_filter': True, # Use wiener filter on data before binary pursuit.
 MUST use sort_peak_clips_only!
     'wiener_filter_smoothing': 100 # Hz or None for no smoothing.
-Smooths the signal and noise frequency domain so that the filter does not become overly specific to the discovered templates.
+Smooths the signal and noise voltage spectra in the frequency domain so that the filter does not become overly specific to the frequency of discovered templates.
 ```

 ### Output